scheeser/markdown-tools/automator/README.md

 - Replace 'PERSONAL_ACCESS_TOKEN'
 - Save the automator action.

+## Usage
+Automator services are typically available from the `<app name> -> Services` menu or in the right click menu.
+The services available are contextual.
+For example services that take text as input will only be avilable when text is selected and not when a file/folder is selected.

 ### Keyboard Shortcuts
 Sometimes it's painful to have to dig into menus to trigger an Automator service.
 However through `System Preferences -> Keyboard` you can easily setup a shortcut to any of the Services on your system.